 If the tenant wins, they can stay in the rental property.

 In cases where the landlord wins, and the tenant refuses to move out, the landlord can get a Notice of Restitution from the court and get the sheriff to remove the tenant forcibly.

 Lastly, the court may issue a Writ of Execution for money the tenant owes the landlord.

 The documents below are samples of court eviction forms.
 Additional county or local forms may be required.

-Notice of Restitution: This form is used to remove a tenant who is unwilling to leave a landlord’s property even after losing the eviction lawsuit.
+- Notice of Restitution: This form removes a tenant unwilling to leave a landlord’s property even after losing the eviction lawsuit.

 - Writ of Execution: This form allows either party to collect money the court awards for costs, rent, and fees.